miloserdev/openbmc/poky/documentation/ref-manual/terms.rst

       :term:`build host<Build Host>` and other components, that can work on specific hardware.

-   :term:`SBOM`
-      This term means *Software Bill of Materials*.
-When you distribute software, it offers a description of all the components you used, their corresponding licenses, their dependencies, the changes that were applied and the known vulnerabilities that were fixed.

-      This can be used by the recipients of the software to assess their exposure to license compliance and security vulnerability issues.

-      See the :wikipedia:`Software Supply Chain <Software_supply_chain>`
-      article on Wikipedia for more details.

-      The OpenEmbedded Build System can generate such documentation for your project, in :term:`SPDX` format, based on all the metadata it used to build the software images.
-See the ":ref:`dev-manual/sbom:creating a software bill of materials`" section of the Development Tasks manual.

    :term:`Source Directory`
      This term refers to the directory structure created as a result of creating a local copy of the ``poky`` Git